plurby/SignalWire/README.md

 * Hubs\DataHub.cs - An example Datahub.
 * Scripts\SignalWire.js - Clientside JQuery Pluin for SignalR.

-Now, goto Index.html, and verify all your JS file versions are correct.
+Now, you may goto Index.html, and ensure all your JS file versions are correct, and run the project with index.html as the startup page.

-## Serverside Code ##
+## Server side - The Data hub and Poco Classes ##
-The Only server side code you need is your POCO objects and a hub inherited from the DataHub defined in the SignalWire library.
+The Only server side code you need is your POCO objects and a hub inherited from the DataHub base class, defined in the SignalWire library.
 You need to use the Collections attribute to map a POCO class with the set/collection, and make sure you always do that in lower case.

 ```
    //Simple POCO class to represent a task